OwenPendrighElliott/DistributionWebApp/README.md

 Calcs holds all the JavaScript code required to perform the calculations that covert the provided PDF into a CDF which can be used to draw samples from

 ### components
+Front end components that build the web application such as the canvas, appbar, parameter fields, sampler and visualisations.

 ### contexts
 The contexts folder holds the global state of the application, state is managed exclusively with the React context API.